robertcanare/Windows-Ansible-Automation-Script/windows-ansible-script-master/README.md

 # Windows Ansible certificate-based authentication
-These scripts and configs help setup the ansible server to communicate to the windows host via WinRM, for the Windows client installation is on this [documentation](https://cas-support.atlassian.net/wiki/spaces/DSI/pages/1978957867/Windows+Ansible+certificate-based+authentication+for+L+Oreal+project).
+These scripts and configs help setup the ansible server to communicate to the windows host via WinRM, for the Windows client installation is on this [documentation].

 # To test the connectivity
 * `cd windows-ansible-script`